Ishneet0710/Mini-Projects/README.md

-##Mini Projects
+# Mini Projects
-Some of my mini projects i have created in the past!
+Some of my mini projects created in the past!